wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;It is both — the last remnant of illusion, the first touch of the real.
-To say, “I am only the witness” is both false and true: false because of the ‘I am’, true because of the witness.
+To say, “I am only the witness” is both false and true: false because of the “I Am”, true because of the witness.
 It is better to say, “There is witnessing”.
 The moment you say, “I am”, the entire universe comes into being along with its creator.